Articles and Guides/ Latest Posts

 Pressure cooking also helps with removing lectins in nightshades and cucurbits.
 Whenever you use these vegetables in cooking, use a pressure cooker, especially if you didn’t peel and deseed them.
 And even if you do, the extra step of pressure cooking will reduce lectins further.

 NOTE on consuming potatoes: Like rice, potatoes must be cooled before consumption.
 This way, you allow the simple starch to become resistant starch.
 However, the peak of resistant starch will be when they are cold, so preferably don’t reheat them.
 Also, while the general rule for nightshades is peeling, potatoes’ peak nutritional value is when they are cooked in their skins.
-So when I cook potatoes (please choose organic), I pressure cook them whole (depending on their size, it can take 3-6 minutes), cool them, and then use them to make a cold potato salad.
-Occasionally I’ll add them to a soup or roast them, but I do it rarely.
+So when I cook potatoes (please choose organic), I pressure cook them whole (depending on their size, it can take 3-6 minutes), cool them, and then use them to make this delicious Healthy Potato Salad.
+Occasionally, I’ll add them to a soup or roast them, but I do it rarely.

 Here you find a few low-lectin recipes using beans and rice: